master8/vacanciesanalysis/README.md

-# Analysis of vacancies based on machine learning methods
+# Analysis of vacancies using machine learning methods